Writing

 August 6, 2009

 Fame for a day, judging from this review of the book I co-authored.
 Observing reaction to Pendleton Round-Up at 100: Oregon’s Legendary Rodeo has been gratifying.
-Readers and reviewers like it so far, including on Amazon, where I’ve cajoled no one to plant praise.
+Readers and reviewers like it so far, including those on Amazon, where I’ve cajoled no one to plant praise.
 Granted the book’s approach doesn’t invite criticism.
-While not rah-rah, the tenor is certainly exuberant in its broad exploration of an event with remarkable staying power.
-Of course the Round-Up isn’t just a rodeo, which is key to its century of success.
-Few communities can boast of an annual happening so integrated into the lives of their residents from one generation to the next.
+While not rah-rah, […]

 Meaning of Life